-A gritty portrayal of a ninja’s doomed life, Kamui Gaiden invites you to view these shadowy assassins as they historically were.
+A gritty portrayal of a ninja’s doomed life, Kamui Gaiden invites you to consider these shadowy assassins as they historically were.

-I wasn’t familiar with Kamui prior to watching this movie in 2009.
-But I did know of the Izuna Drop, from the Ninja Gaiden game series.
-Catching this killer move in live-action was what lured me to a screening.
+I wasn’t familiar with Kamui prior to watching this in 2009.
+But I did know of the Izuna Drop, thanks to the Ninja Gaiden game series.
+Catching this killer move in live-action was thus my main motivation for watching this movie.

-The end-effect wasn’t too satisfactory, I regret to say.
-Hard for me to pinpoint exactly what was wrong with those quick sequences; it just doesn’t feel real overall.
-The rest of the fights, thankfully, were much more satisfactory.
+The end-effect wasn’t satisfactory, I regret to say.
+Hard for me to pinpoint exactly what’s wrong with those quick sequences; I can only say it just doesn’t feel real overall.
+As for the rest of the fights, thankfully, they were much more satisfactory.
 Particularly Kamui’s mirage slash.
-The always reliable Matsuyama Kenichi also does a splendid job of portraying the brooding, distrustful renegade ninja.
-Kamui’s paranoia and anguish stare at you in the face throughout the movie.
-This is the polar opposite of L. Equally as lethal, but wholly lacking in conviction and confidence.
+The always reliable Matsuyama Keniichi also does a splendid job of portraying the brooding, distrustful renegade ninja.
+His paranoia and anguish stare at you in the face throughout.
+It makes for an intriguing opposite of Death Note’s L. Equally as lethal, but wholly lacking in conviction and confidence.

-One other element worth mentioning about Kamui Gaiden is how the movie retained the unglamourous feel of the manga version.
-I think it’s well-known nowadays that historical ninjas were not costume-clad superheroes, but the tendency to portray them that way in mass media still dominates.
+One other thing worth mentioning about Kamui Gaiden is how the movie retained the unglamourous feel of the manga version.
+I think it’s well-known nowadays that historical ninjas were never costume-clad superheroes, but the tendency to portray them that way in movies still dominates.
 Including in Japanese productions.
-Of course, Kamui’s supernatural abilities openly borrows from this misconception, but overall, the ugliness of a ninja’s life is effectively emphasized.
-This is one movie that encourages you to not want to be a ninja.
-Instead of the usual otherwise.
+Of course, Kamui’s supernatural abilities still benefit from this misconception, but overall, the tragedy of a ninja’s life is not masqueraded.
+This is one movie that encourages you to not want to be a ninja, instead of the usual otherwise.